holochain/docs-pages/11ty-markdown-changes.md

 ## Divs
   - No more `markdown=1`, instead leave a blank line after.
-  - coreconcepts-intro, coreconcepts-orientation, and coreconcepts-storysequence divs have been created as MD containers.
+  - intro, orientation, and storysequence divs have been created as MD containers.
 Use:
     ```
-    ::: coreconcepts-intro
+    ::: intro
     words words
     :::
     ```